21p31a04g2/ML-Project/README.md

 # Machine Learning-Project
-# Classification and Forecasting of Water Stress in Tomato Plants using Bioristor Data
+# Classification and Forecasting of Water Stress in Plants using Bioristor Data
 This project presents a machine learning and deep learning-based system to classify and forecast water stress conditions in tomato plants.
 Leveraging sensor data from **bioristors**, we trained and evaluated models for both classification (4-status) and binary drought prediction, aiming to support real-world smart irrigation and precision agriculture.

 # Models Implemented